mohesk/github/README.md

 github cheatsheet

 # setup a working environment, including a fork from a repository
-* This will create a new folder dedicated to the project7)Move to the project directory
+* This will create a new folder dedicated to the project and Move to the project directory
 ```sh
 git init <projectName>
 cd <projectName>